 An old point of view on logic is to reduce the subject to a system of calculation, whereby the rules of reasoning could be automated.
 The German philosopher, mathematician, and universalist Gottfried Wilhelm Leibniz (1646-1716) was one of the first to pursue this idea, and sought a characteristica generalis (general characteristic) or a lingua generalis (general language) that would serve as a universal symbolic language and reduce all debate to calculation.
 Leibniz maintained "If controversies were to arise, there would be no more need of disputation between two philosophers than between two accountants.
 For it would suffice to take their pencils in their hands, to sit down to their slates, and to say to each other: ...
-Let us calculate" [23, p.
+Let us calculate" [22, p.
 170].
 What form should a universal language assume?
 What system of calculation is best suited for computations in reasoning?
 The solution to such a query is framed by existing systems of calculations.

 The self-taught English mathematician George Boole (1815-1864) begins his 1854 opus AnInvestigation of the Laws of Thought [5] with "The design of the following treatise is to investigate the fundamental laws of those operations of the mind by which reasoning is performed; to give expression to them in the symbolical language of a calculus, and upon this foundation to establish the science of Logic and construct its method" [6, p.
 1].
 The symbols chosen by Boole to represent the fundamental laws of reasoning are borrowed from algebra, namely $\times$ , +, -, although their meaning is not in an algebraic sense, but a logical one.
-Boole actually believed that he had captured "the laws of thought," and a detailed study of his treatise [6] reveals the extensive calculational scope of his methods.
+Boole actually believed that he had captured "the laws of thought," and a detailed study of his treatise [6] reveals the calculational scope of his methods.
 Presented here are only a few passages designed to indicate how terms like "and," "or," "except" are rewritten using the symbols $\times$ , +, -.
 Boole's use of "or" is in the exclusive sense, but in the exercises, "or" is often inclusive.
 Although at the time the work was not applied to the design of automated calculating machines, today the ideas introduced in The Laws of Thought are seen as fundamental to the construction of certain circuits in digital computers, and a "Boolean variable" is one which assumes only one of two possible values, 1 or 0, "true" or "false."
-For further material on this topic, see Janet Barnett's Loci: Convergence articles "Origins of Boolean Algebra in the Logic of Classes," "Boolean Algebra as an Abstract Structure," and "Applications of Boolean Algebra," published on-line in this series.
+For further material on this topic, see Janet Barnett's projects on Boolean algebra.